REGISTERING FOR AN EVENT

 To compete in an INBF event, an athlete must have a current INBF membership.
 Memberships are active for 11 months (expiration is the end of the month prior to competition month the next year).
 For example if you compete on 7/16/16, your membership will expire 6/30/17.
 You may compete in any INBF event during this time frame.
 All affiliate membership cards are accepted by the INBF competitions in the U.S.

 Athletes from other countries are welcome to compete with the INBF as long as there is not a WNBF affiliated federation in their country.
-Please submit an Email inquiry if you would like to compete with us.
+Please submit an email inquiry by clicking the envelope below if you would like to compete with us.

 Am I required to take the polygraph?